Healthy Homes Assessment Haywards

 Draught Stopping Haywards

-Draughts may lead to low temperatures inside households.
-A draughty house will cost more to heat, meaning wasting energy and increased bills.
+Draughts are a major cause of low temperatures inside houses.
+A damp house is more expensive to heat, which results in wasting energy and resulting in higher bills.

-If you are able to feel external air getting in, or see the air is clear from a crack or a gap that is, it is likely to be a gap or an opening that needs sealing in somehow.
-Cracks or gaps with large gaps must be stopped permanently.
-Any gaps greater than 3mm that allow air in or out of your house need seals.
-For example, if the open fireplace isn’t in use it can cause draughts and should be blocked off.
-Landlords and property managers are responsible for making sure that these draughts are stopped in the maximum extent imaginable.
+If you are able to feel external air getting in, or see the air is clear from a crack or a gap or crack, then it is most likely a gap or hole that needs sealing in somehow.
+Large cracks and gaps should be stopped permanently.
+The gaps that exceed 3mm that allow air to enter or exit within the house need to be sealed.
+In the case of an open fireplace isn’t used it can cause draughts and must be sealed off.
+Landlords and property managers are responsible for making sure that such draughts are squelched in the maximum extent possible.

-You don’t require to cover up gaps or holes in the building.
-For example, tiny gaps around windows and doors could be necessary to allow movement of the structure as the home gets warmer and cooler, so that they can still be opened and closed rather than sticking.
-We will examine all doors and windows during the Healthy Homes assessment of your rental property.
+There is no require to block off gaps or holes which are part of the building.
+For instance, small gaps around doors and windows could be necessary to allow for the movement of the structure when the house gets warmer and cooler, to allow them to be closed and opened rather than sticking.
+We will check the windows and doors in our Healthy Homes assessment of your rental property.

 draught stopping building inspections